 • General knowledge and interest in economic development programs and issues

-Communications/Marketing internships are available to undergraduate students studying marketing, communications, journalism, program management, or event planning.
+Communications/Marketing internships are available to undergraduate students studying marketing, communications, journalism, or program management.
 Marketing interns support the Marketing and Member Services department through:

 • Marketing IEDC conferences, courses and other services.
-This includes Web 2.0 marketing strategies, including LinkedIn and Facebook.
+This includes digital marketing strategies, including LinkedIn, Facebook, and Twitter

 • Media relations

-• Preparation and event planning for various IEDC events
+• Preparation and coverage of various IEDC events

 • Sponsorship and exhibitor sales